6 Internet Security Predictions That Will Affect You in 2015

 As we said above, we saw this year two big security attacks on large corporations, the Apple iCloud photos leak and the recent Sony Pictures Massive hack.
 And it is not the fact that security attacks on large companies are something new, it is rather the scale of the retrieved information and the manner in which these attacks took place.

 More than anything, private sensitive data which has been stolen and then shared with the entire world was something quite unexpected.

-At the end of the day, some of us didn’t know who to judge, the thieves or the celebrities’ compromising photos, the supposed Korean cyber-criminals or the people involved in the Sony Pictures’ internal affairs?
+At the end of the day, some of us didn’t know who to judge, the thieves or the celebrities’ compromising photos, the supposed Korean cyber-criminals, or the people involved in Sony Pictures’ internal affairs?